 “I don’t need to go bed, because I don’t need as much sleep as other people”

 “I don’t need to study for that test as I can pass okay without study”

 “I am not like my friends I hang out with, so I won’t be influenced to take drugs like they do”

 Essentially this thinking error is yet another way teenagers avoid taking responsibility or ignore potential consequences that would require effort on their part to avoid.
 It can all lead to really bad judgement calls by a teenager.

 How to Deal With Absolute Uniqueness

-The most effective way to deal with type of thinking error is to confront them with the some of the likely situations that could occur based on their current reasoning
+The most effective way to deal with this type of thinking error is to confront them with some of the likely situations that could occur based on their current reasoning